 Who are we looking for?

-Support workers play a vital role in supporting our service users to, as our vision statement outlines, encounter no barriers to their chosen lifestyle, follow a path of choice and enrich their opportunities.
+Support workers play a vital role in the lives of the people we support to, as our vision statement outlines, encounter no barriers to their chosen lifestyle, follow a path of choice and enrich their opportunities.

-We support our service users in pursuing their goals, and also with practical things such as taking care of themselves and their homes.
+We support people in pursuing their goals, and also with practical things such as taking care of themselves and their homes.
 We tailor the support we provide according to each person’s needs and wishes, so the job can include helping people to get out and about or to go shopping and also lending a hand with keeping track of money, medication and schedules.

 Our service users have told us what matters most to them is that their support workers are nice people who work well as part of a team and who are practically minded.